> Home > About Us > Blog > Fathers at Auckland Prison bond with their children as part of parenting programme |

 Excerpts from the article:

-"My little baby son, he's two months old, and he's travelled a long way to come and see me today," one of the men said.
+Inmates at the country's toughest jail were treated to some Christmas cheer this weekend.
+For a few hours a group of fathers inside Auckland Prison were able to bond with their children, making Christmas gifts and reading together.
+The men decorated a room with balloons, tinsel, streamers and even a small Christmas tree in preparation for the day."My little baby son, he's two months old, and he's travelled a long way to come and see me today," one of the men said.
 He smiled ear to ear while cradling the sleeping newborn, admitting it was the first time they had ever met.
 "Right now, outside I feel really, really happy and excited but inside of me it's so emotional," he said.
 "But I'm trying to hold it down so I can spend this moment with my son ...
 I don't have a long time to spend with him so I want to cherish every moment I have with him while he is here today to see me."

 Children's Day was the final part of a parenting programme called Taonga mō ngā Tamariki, run by the Storytime Foundation.
 The programme's name was a gift from the men at Ngāwhā Prison in Northland, where it has been running for some time.
 It taught the men about how to build and retain positive relationships with their children through reading and game play.